 - All changes to their diet should be made gradually, over at least 7-14 days.

 - Donkeys prefer to browse for their bulk and fibre throughout the day.

 - Donkeys prefer to eat little and often.
 Provide aid-lib barley straw.

 - Do not over feed your donkey; check the body condition of your donkey regularly.

 - Donkeys do not need high levels of sugar in their diets.

 - If in any doubt about the energy value or the quality of any feed, it is advisable to seek expert advice.

-- Always provide a mineral lick and permanent access to a clean water supply.
+- Always provide a suitable balancer or mineral lick and permanent access to a clean water supply.

 - Never feed grass clippings and ensure that your neighbours are aware of the dangers of doing this as it can lead to colic.